Restore or Rollback is used to revert your Source/Destination file to a previous version created during earlier profile runs.

-You can Rollback/Restore your version files only when 'Versioning' is enabled and version files exists on Source/Destination.
+You can Rollback/Restore your version files only when 'Versioning' is enabled and version files exist.

 This article explains the Restore/Rollback process using the Versioned files created on the Destination side (for a Backup or Mirror Profile):

-Step 2: When the Differences Window appears, it will list all the files with a small 'V' button next to the file name under the Destination column.
-When you click on a 'V' button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.
+Step 2: When the Differences Window appears, for all the files that have versions, it will show a small button next to the filename: When you click on the versions button, a new window appears displaying the list of version files available for that file with their Versioned Date, Modified Date and Created Date.

 Step 3: Perform a Restore or Rollback